 When your child is on treatment

-- Keep your child away from sources of infection – such as other sick relatives or crowded places.
-It is important to keep your child away from measles and chickenpox particularly.
+- Keep your child away from sources of infection – such as sick relatives or crowded places.
+It is important to keep your child away from measles and chickenpox in particular.
 If your child is attending school please ask the principal to send a letter to all parents asking them to advise the school if any family member is affected by measles or chickenpox.
 If someone is affected your child will need to remain out of school for a period.
 If you have any difficulties with the school inform your social worker in Crumlin who should be able to help.

-- Pay special attention to dental hygiene and use a soft toothbrush
+- Pay special attention to dental hygiene and use a soft toothbrush.

-- If your child is feeling shivery, unwell or running a temperature above 38oC, call St John’s ward or your local shared care hospital for advice.
+- If your child is feeling shivery, unwell or running a temperature above 38oC, call St John’s Ward or your local shared care hospital for advice.
 If in any doubt it is better to call the ward.

 Here are some questions you can ask when meeting with your doctors

 - What type of cancer does my child have?